-The annual meeting of stockholders of iRobot Corporation, a Delaware corporation (the "Company"), will be held on Friday, May 27, 2022, at 8:30 a.m., Eastern Time.
-The annual meeting will be held entirely online this year again due in part to the ongoing COVID-19 pandemic.
+The annual meeting of stockholders of iRobot Corporation, a Delaware corporation (the "Company"), will be held on Thursday, May 23, 2024, at 8:30 a.m., Eastern Time.
+The annual meeting will be held entirely online this year.
 The annual meeting is being held for the following purposes:

-- 1. To elect two (2) Class II directors, nominated by the board of directors, each to serve for a three-year term, and until his successor has been duly elected and qualified or until his earlier death, resignation or removal, and to elect one (1) Class III director, nominated by the board of directors, to serve for a one-year term and until her successor has been duly elected and qualified or until her earlier resignation or removal; - 2.
-To ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the current fiscal year; - 3.
-To approve amendments to our amended and restated certificate of incorporation to eliminate supermajority voting requirements; - 4.
-To approve amendments to our amended and restated certificate of incorporation to declassify the board of directors; - 5.
-To approve amendments to our amended and restated certificate of incorporation to eliminate the prohibition on stockholders' ability to call a special meeting; - 6.
-To approve an amendment to the iRobot Corporation 2018 Stock Option and Incentive Plan (the "2018 Plan") to increase the maximum number of shares reserved and issuable under the 2018 Plan; - 7.
-To hold a non-binding, advisory vote on the approval of the compensation of our named executive officers as disclosed in this Proxy Statement; and - 8.
-To transact such other business as may properly come before the annual meeting and at any adjournments or postponements thereof.
+1. To elect one (1) Class I director, nominated by the board of directors, to serve for a three-year term, and until her successor has been duly elected and qualified or until her earlier death, resignation or removal;

+2. To ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the current fiscal year;

+3. To approve amendments to our amended and restated certificate of incorporation ("Existing Certificate") to eliminate supermajority voting requirements;

+4. To approve amendments to our Existing Certificate to declassify the board of directors;

+5. To approve amendments to our Existing Certificate to eliminate the prohibition on stockholders' ability to call a special meeting;

+6. To approve amendments to our Existing Certificate to limit the liability of certain officers in certain circumstances as permitted by recent amendments to the Delaware General Corporation Law;

+7. To approve an amendment to the iRobot Corporation 2018 Stock Option and Incentive Plan, as amended (the "2018 Plan"), to increase the maximum number of shares reserved and issuable under the 2018 Plan;

+8. To hold a non-binding, advisory vote on the approval of the compensation of our named executive officers as disclosed in this Proxy Statement; and

+9. To transact such other business as may properly come before the annual meeting and at any adjournments or postponements thereof.

-Proposal 1 relates solely to the election of two (2) Class II directors and one (1) Class III director nominated by the board of directors and does not include any other matters relating to the election of directors.
-Only stockholders of record at the close of business on March 31, 2022 (the "Record Date") are entitled to notice of and to vote at the annual meeting and at any adjournment or postponement thereof.
+Proposal 1 relates solely to the election of one (1) Class I director nominated by the board of directors and does not include any other matters relating to the election of directors.
+Only stockholders of record at the close of business on March 28, 2024 (the "Record Date") are entitled to notice of and to vote at the annual meeting and at any adjournment or postponement thereof.

-We are mailing our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice"), instead of a paper copy of our Proxy Statement and our Annual Report to Stockholders for the fiscal year ended January 1, 2022 (the "2021 Annual Report").
+We are mailing our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice"), instead of a paper copy of our Proxy Statement and our Annual Report to Stockholders for the fiscal year ended December 30, 2023 (the "2023 Annual Report").
 Stockholders who have requested a paper copy of our proxy materials will continue to receive them by mail.
-The Notice contains instructions on how to access those documents over the Internet and how to request a paper copy of our Proxy Statement, the 2021 Annual Report, and a form of proxy card or voting instruction card.
+The Notice contains instructions on how to access those documents over the Internet and how to request a paper copy of our Proxy Statement, the 2023 Annual Report, and a form of proxy card or voting instruction card.